 Monday PM Forecast: Strong to severe storms possible this evening and tonight before big cool down

-*5pm update*: Strong to severe storms are currently north and west of the viewing area.
-None are in the viewing area currently, but strong storms could enter the area in the next 3-4 hours.
+*6pm update*: Strong to severe storms are currently north and west of the viewing area.
+Some showers are starting to enter the northwest portions of the viewing area.
+These are non-severe.
+Strong storms could start to enter the area in the next 2-3 hours.
 These will have the threat of tornadoes, strong winds, and hail.

 A ***Tornado Watch*** has been issued for until 11 pm.
 Strong to severe storms will be possible later this evening and tonight as a storm system makes its way into our area.
 Make sure you have a way to receive warnings.
 Our weather app will send you notifications any time a warning is issued for your area.
 You can download it here.